jollytyagi360-art/job-market-intelligence-system/README.md

 ## 🔥 Challenges & Learnings

-### ❌ Missing Salary Data
+### ❌ Missing Salary Column

-* Initially assumed salary would be available
+* Initially expected salary data
-* Adjusted analysis to focus on skills and demand instead
+* Adjusted approach to focus on skills and demand

 ---

-### ❌ No Structured Skills Column
+### ❌ No Structured Skills

-* Extracted skills from job descriptions using keyword matching
+* Extracted skills from description using keyword matching

 ---

 ### ❌ Data Leakage Issue

-* Used `skill_count` to define target and as a feature
+* Used `skill_count` in both target and features
-* This caused 100% accuracy
+* Resulted in 100% accuracy

 👉 Fixed by removing dependent features